Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

 * The system should provide phone numbers and direct the user to conduct a call to help centers

 ## Real-Time Notification
-* The Administrator should be able to send a real-time notification to all users of the App
+* The administrator should be able to send a real-time notification to all users of the App
 * The system should be able to notify the user based on voice, vibration, caption

 ## Feedback Form
 * The user should be able to fill a form and submit it
-* The system should be able to send the form to Universal Access Program email
+* The system should be able to send the form to a particular email.

 ## Based on App
-* The user should be able to register in order to use the app
+* The user should be able to register
 * The user should be able to login
 * The student should be able to add and update profile information